vuejs/awesome-vue/README.md

  - [vue-integer-plusminus](https://github.com/Keiwen/vue-integer-plusminus) - Integer input with increment and decrement buttons for vue 2.
  - [vue-numeric-input](https://github.com/JayeshLab/vue-numeric-input) - Number input component with controls.
  - [vue-number-smarty](https://github.com/Seokky/vue-number-smarty) - Number input that can change value on scrolling when field is focused.
+  - [vuetify-number-smarty](https://github.com/Seokky/vuetify-number-smarty) - Number input that can change value on scrolling when field is focused (Vuetify.js implementation).

 ### Carousel